-- (a) To provide home care for a child under age 18 with a non-serious health condition, provided another family member is not able or willing to care for the child; and/or - (b) To care for a child age 18 or over, grandparent, grandchild, parent-in-law, same-sex domestic partner, or child or parent of a same-sex domestic partner who has a serious health condition. - (c) An additional 12 weeks of intermittent sick child leave for those employees who take a full 12-week block of family leave as parental leave, provided the child does not have a serious health condition.
-(OFLA) - (d) Oregon Military Family Leave Act (OMFLA).
-An employee who is the spouse of a member of the Armed Forces of the United States, National Guard or military reserve forces and who has been notified of an impending call/order to active duty or who has been deployed is entitled to a total of 14 days of unpaid leave per deployment prior to military spouse's deployment and/or when the spouse is on leave from deployment. - (e) Bereavement Leave.
-Up to two weeks of leave within a twelve month period to deal with the death of a covered family member for: attending the funeral or alternative to a funeral of the family member; making arrangements necessitated by the death of the family member; or grieving the death of the family member.
+- (a) To provide home care for a child under age 18, or an adult dependent child with physical or mental impairment, with a non-serious health condition, provided another family member is not able or willing to care for the child; and/or - (b) An additional 12 weeks of intermittent sick child leave for those employees who take a full 12-week block of family leave under FMLA and/or Paid Leave Oregon, provided the child does not have a serious health condition.
+(OFLA) - (c)Oregon Military Family Leave Act (OMFLA).
+An employee who is the spouse of a member of the Armed Forces of the United States, National Guard or military reserve forces and who has been notified of an impending call/order to active duty or who has been deployed is entitled to a total of 21 days of unpaid leave per deployment prior to military spouse's deployment and/or when the spouse is on leave from deployment. - (d) Bereavement Leave.
+Up to two weeks of leave per death with a maximum of 4 weeks of leave within a twelve (12) month period to deal with the death of a covered family member for: attending the funeral or alternative to a funeral of the family member; making arrangements necessitated by the death of the family member; or grieving the death of the family member.
 Leave must be completed within 60 days of the date the employee receives notice of the death.
 Employee must provide verbal notice within 24 hours of commencing the leave and written notice within three days of returning to work.
 The two weeks is included in the 12-week OFLA annual entitlement.
 Employee may use any type of accrued leave to cover the time off outside the three days of bereavement leave provided by the county.